 Monitoring the supply of millions of tonnes of food and emergency supplies for Yemen.

 Lighting up rural Sierra Leone

-Providing rural electrification for at least 400,000 people living in villages across Sierra Leone.
+Providing rural electrification for up to 360,000 people living in villages across Sierra Leone.

 A new future for rural Myanmar

 Reaching more than three million smallholder farmers and landless people in rural Myanmar through grants and micro finance solutions.